 “An agency that generates $10 million in revenue typically generates more income than one that generates $2 million,” says Cory Mertz, managing partner for M&A advisory firm Mertz Taggart.
-“On the multiple side, which company is riskier: one that is generating $1 million in EBITDA (which we use as a proxy for cash flow) and growing 15% per year — or one that is generating $1 million in EBITDA, but did $1.5 million in EBITDA last year?”
+“On the multiple sides, which company is riskier: one that is generating $1 million in EBITDA (which we use as a proxy for cash flow) and growing 15% per year — or one that is generating $1 million in EBITDA, but did $1.5 million in EBITDA last year?”

 The bottom line: hospice buyers want to see that an agency hasn’t already peaked in terms of its growth potential.

 Sell at the right time

 Closely related to growth is timing, as it’s always best to sell your agency when it’s clearly on its way up.
 Doing so gives buyers comfort that the company still has some upward momentum they can capitalize on — and that it’s a well-run business.

 On the flip side, if your census has dropped noticeably quarter after quarter, that will likely give a buyer pause.